nsaunders/purescript-typedenv/README.md

 However, this is still a bit unsatisfying.
 For one thing, the explicit lookups, parsing logic, and error handling are a bit verbose and might start to look like boilerplate as the `Config` model is extended with additional fields.
 Second, multiple non-consecutive lines of code would need to be touched in order to add a new setting.
-Third, it may not be clear at a glance what environment variables are required, their types, or their relationships to the `Config` model (i.e. which variable corresponds to each field).
+Third, it may not be immediately clear at a glance what environment variables are required, their types, or their relationships to the `Config` model (i.e. which variable corresponds to each field).